AlexanderM1927/SoundHub/README.md

 ### A free music player

 Here you're going to be able to listen and download all the music you love!

+### The newfrontend folder
+This folder is for a new version of the project but it's still incomplete.